freenas/freenas-docs/userguide/cli.rst

 .. note:: The daemon process stops when :ref:`Shell` closes.
-   Set up the environment, for example, shares configured and started, **before** starting the Iperf process.
+   Set up the environment with shares configured and started **before** starting the Iperf process.

 From the desktop, open the client.
 Enter the IP of address of the
 %brand% system, specify the running time for the test under